Lazy

 veclhadamard(*vs)

-Return the elementwise product of vectors.
+Return the elementwise product.

 Source code in vector\lazy\elementwise.py